electricimp/GoogleIoTCore/README.md

 #### Device Self-Registration ####

 The library includes a complementary [register()](#registeriss-secret-publickey-onregistered-name-keyformat) method to self-register a device in Google IoT Core.
-It may be used for quick prorotypes, Proof of Concepts and demos.
+It may be used for quick prototypes, Proof of Concepts and demos.
 It is not recommended for production-oriented applications.

 The [register()](#registeriss-secret-publickey-onregistered-name-keyformat) method requires additional settings to be pre-hardcoded or obtained by an application, eg. from your server/cloud:
 - [JWT issuer](https://developers.google.com/identity/protocols/OAuth2ServiceAccount#jwt-auth).